 Evolution: How It Works

-Billions of years ago, the only living things on Earth were single-celled organisms similar to bacteria.
-Humans, and all other forms of life, have evolved from these primitive ancestors.
-Over time, countless changes in the shape, size and function of various parts of the body have given rise to new forms of life--from ants to amoebas, hummingbirds to humans.
+All forms of life evolved from these primitive ancestors.
+Over time, countless changes in the shape, size and function of various parts of the body gave rise to new forms of life—from ants to amoebas, hummingbirds to humans.
 These evolutionary changes have resulted from changes in DNA and the information it contains.

 Fossils show that long ago, the species roaming the Earth were different from those we see today.
 Fossils also can show us how species change over time.